Genesis 18:20-32; Colossians 2:12-24; Luke 11:1-13

 The readings of today remind us of the necessity to persevere in our prayer life.
 Our prayer life is a reflection of our true faith in God.
 Prayer is understood as a form of communication, a way of talking to God, raising our hearts and minds to God.
 In our prayer we strengthen that recognition of the presence of God, which draws us closer to Him.
 If we truly have come to know God in faith, then this spiritual encounter has created a growing bond between the Father, Jesus and us as individuals.
 In the first reading we have Abraham bargaining with God, trusting in his personal relationship to save Sodom if he can only find ten righteous people.
 In the Second reading we have St Paul reminding us of the need to persevere in our living faith in Christ.
 The Gospel invites us to encounter God in prayer, to experience his generous love, forgiveness and compassion.
 Jesus gives us the Lord’s Prayer and teaches us pray for the kingdom, our daily needs for life, forgiveness and perseverance.
 In the kingdom of God all are welcomed and there is the familiarity and freedom.
 Each person can individually experience love, safety and forgiveness from God.
 Our hearts and hands reach out in healing and service of the community.
 It is a place of peace, safety and abundance and there is the freedom to ask, plead and receive what is best for us for our life and for existence.
 Our faith also tells us that God gives to each one what is the best.

 In our first reading of today Abraham is pleading for divine mercy as he was concerned that God would destroy Sodom where his nephew Lot was staying.
-God so highly regards the Patriarch that he decides to disclose to him the mission to Sodom and Gomorrah.
-God tells him of the wickedness of these two towns.
 His trust in God is not yet so strong that he can imagine God sparing the innocent within the city.
-It seems God is forbearing and is not yet prepared to pronounce judgment.
 Through his discussion with God he wins a reprieve for the city if just fifty innocent righteous souls were found within the city.
 Then as if bartering with a business partner he obtains God’s unconditional promise that he would not destroy the city on behalf of a lesser number of righteous persons, even ten.
-Abraham was apparently confident that there would be at least ten innocent people within the city.
+Abraham was apparently confident that there would be at least ten innocents within the city.
 In fact there was only Lot and his small family.
 Unfortunately, as history tells us, ten righteous persons could not be found and the city was destroyed by God.
 If God were to apply strictly the terms of Abraham’s plea, those few innocents could be swept away with the guilty.
 But God’s mercy proves to be far greater than Abraham ever imagined.

-Today’s Second Reading from the Letter to the Colossians reminds the converted Christians of the need to persevere in their living faith in Christ.
-It reminds them to live their lives in Jesus, rooted and built up in him and established in the faith, just as we were taught, abounding in thanksgiving.
+Today’s Second Reading from the Letter to the Colossians reminds us of the need to persevere in our living faith in Christ.
+It reminds us to live our lives in Jesus, rooted and built up in Him and established in the faith, just as we were taught, abounding in thanksgiving.
 Faith and Baptism unite us with Christ’s burial and resurrection.
-Already here on earth they are sure to enjoy something of the risen life.
-When they were buried with Christ in baptism, they were also raised with him through faith in the power of God, who raised Christ from the dead.
+Already here on earth we enjoy something of the risen life.
+When we were buried with Christ in baptism, we were also raised with him through faith in the power of God, who raised Christ from the dead.
 This is because in Jesus dwells the fullness of God, the Father, the Son, and the Holy Spirit.
-Through Jesus, they would come to know each and every Divine Person of the Holy Trinity.
-Paul tells his converts that the actions they went through in baptism were not empty symbols but actual facts.
-Through baptism they had put their natural selves to death.
-Paul invited them to understand the basic truths that most of them have learned in order to build up their faith in the sound teachings that have been handed down to the Holy Church.
+Through Jesus, we come to know each and every Divine Person of the Holy Trinity.
+Paul invites us to understand the basic truths that most of us have learned in order to build up our faith in the sound teachings that have been handed down to the Holy Church.
 Here Paul uses the image of a bond being nailed to the cross of Christ.
-The point is that by freely accepting the death on the cross Christ freed everyone from all the transgressions and from all the empty and futile religious practices.
+The point is that by freely accepting the death on the cross Christ freed us from all the transgressions and from all the empty and futile religious practices.

 Jesus begins the prayer by calling God, Abba Father a most endearing term used in a close parental bond.
 In our prayer we recognize the awesome holiness of God who wants to share his very life with us.
 His holiness in no way depends on us.
 What we are rather asking for is that God’s holiness be acknowledged by us not only by our words but by the way we live.
 The Kingdom of God that Jesus came to proclaim is understood as a world in which everything that God stands for becomes a reality in the lives of people everywhere – a world that is built on truth, love, compassion, justice, freedom, human dignity, peace.
 So in saying this invocation we are not only calling on God’s help but reminding ourselves of our responsibility to work with God to make the Kingdom a reality.
 In the second half of the prayer we pray more directly for our own needs.
 And we begin with present needs.
 We ask God for today’s bread, food, and today’s material needs.
 Our trust in the divine providence must show that there is no need for worry and anxiety about the future.
 It also reminds us of the Eucharistic table.
 Further we pray for our past sinful actions but our prayer is conditional, linking us once again to all those around us.
 We pray that God will forgive us all that we have done wrong, because we already have forgiven all those who we feel have done wrong to us.
 It is imperative that we forgive others and we trust in the forgiving gift of God.
 Finally, we pray for protection from future trials that might overwhelm us.
 Trials are the situations or hardships or difficulties, where we may fail and betray our following of Jesus.

-Today we have from Jesus a formula for all prayers, namely the gift of the Our Father.
+Today we thank God for the gift of the Prayer, the Our Father.
 This prayer contains the teaching of Jesus in its totality.
-God is addressed as our father.
-He really is since he made his son our brother.
-We praise and honour him and wish that all will honour him.
 Here we ask for things we can rightly desire but in the sequence in which they can be desired.
-We ask for our daily temporal needs and especially for our spiritual needs.
-We ask forgiveness for all our offenses while we likewise promise to forgive our brothers if they offend us.
 Jesus did not intend to give just one prayer but also a model of prayer.
 While this prayer is important for us it also is a guideline for us as to keep our constant relationship with God.
 He wants us to recall to mind the essential elements we need in our prayer and spiritual life: adoration, contrition and thanksgiving.
 Above all or prayer has to be the summary of our faith and love in God.